Processing your application

 Reporting on supply

-Generally, it will be a condition that you provide information about the supply of the medicine approved under section 19A:
+It is a standard condition that you provide information about the supply of the medicine approved under section 19A:

 - where the approval is granted for a period of less than six months, reporting will be required on the total amount of product supplied in the period of approval until its expiration or lapsing ('the reporting period')